MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_InHomeTab** - A Boolean value that indicate whether the new file from template was created from the Home tab of the file new experience.
+- **Data_InHomeTab** - A Boolean value that indicates whether the new file from template was created from the Home tab of the file new experience.

 - **Data_InSearch** - A Boolean that indicates whether the file was created when the user was searching for a template.